akos-sereg/esp32-obd2/Changelist.md

 # Changelog

 Below versions are tags in the repo.
+All versions are representing a state which can be deployed to esp32 device without any extra configuration.

+- Bugs: Fuel Pressure is not displayed
+- To be tested: Engine Oil temperature data, Fuel Pressure data from OBD2
+- Improvement: toggle lcd backlight after 1200 ms instead of falling edge

 ## v1.1.0
 - Fuel Pressure - in kPa - (3rd page on LCD) instead of Engine oil temperature